 It was whilst staying there, at the house, re-named Ferryside, she wrote her first novel The Loving Spirit (published in 1931).
 A story set in the fictitious town of Plyn; it was woven around the lives of local Cornish boat builders and their history.

 In 1932 Daphne du Maurier married Major-General Sir Frederick Browning and in 1943 they moved to Cornwall with their three children.
+Browning was the commander at Arnhem in April 1944 known as ‘A Bridge Too Far.
 She went on to become one of the most successful authors of all time.
 Her most famous works include The Birds, Rebecca, Frenchman's Creek, My Cousin Rachel and, of course, Jamaica Inn.

 Daphne du Maurier's passing in 1989 was a great loss, both to literature and to Cornwall and we have created a memorial room to her at Jamaica Inn.